 Virtual Academic Center Dean’s Leadership Scholarship

 Scholarship awards of $23,000 for incoming full-time Virtual Academic Center students with demonstrated leadership capacity and experience.
 All interested and eligible students must have a minimum 3.0 GPA, with two or more years of human/social service and leadership experience.
 Students will be considered based on the aforementioned criteria, leadership skills, experience and interests detailed in the resume and statement of purpose, as well as the overall quality of the admissions application.
+To apply for this scholarship, please complete the Virtual Academic Center Dean’s Leadership scholarship application at the time you apply for admission.

 Virtual Academic Center Scholarship